bhermanmit/ans_cd/source/authors/podium_auth_16.rst

 Boyd, Will - Podiums
 --------------------

-* :download:`Will Boyd, Massachusetts Institute of Technology.
+* `Will Boyd, Massachusetts Institute of Technology.
 Challenges and Opportunities for Massively Parallel Neutron Transport Calculations on GPUs.
-Mathematics & Computation <../docs/200.pdf>`
+Mathematics & Computation <../_static/docs/200.pdf>`_